How to Safely Dispose Medicine

 When was the last time you cleaned out your household supply of over-the-counter (OTC) medicines?

-Just like the dosing instructions and additional information on the label, the expiration date on the packaging is there for reason.
+Just like the dosing instructions and additional information on the label, the expiration date on the packaging is there for a reason.
 Once a medicine has reached its expiration date, it may not provide the treatment that you need.

 To ensure the medicines you take are both safe and effective, keep an eye on the expiration dates and safely dispose of any expired or unwanted medicines.
+According to research, most people fully realize proper disposal of medicines is important.
+However, one in five report they don’t know safe disposal guidelines.

-Follow these simple steps from the U.S. Food and Drug Administration (FDA) to dispose of OTCs in your household trash:
+Option 1: In-home disposal: Follow these simple steps from the U.S. Food and Drug Administration (FDA) to dispose of OTCs in your household trash:

 - Mix medicines (do not crush tablets or capsules) with an unpalatable substance such as kitty litter or used coffee grounds.